learn-js/learnjs-01-introduction/chapters/02-the-basics.md

 ```

 Using square bracket notations with functions looks a little wacky.
 It will be useful if you are storing function names in variables as strings, and need to use the variable to call the function being stored.
 Otherwise, stick with dot notation.
-That goes for other attributes on an object, too: stick with dot notation unless there's a good reason to use bracket notation.
+That goes for other attributes on an object, too -- stick with dot notation unless there's a really good reason to use bracket notation.

 # Operators, arithmetic, & control flow